 This list includes some of the products that I’ve wanted to write about, but just haven’t had the time.
 I’m also including some of the parental control and monitoring software tools I’ve written about already, for a “one-stop-shopping” resource on the site.

 VISR is a social media and e-mail monitoring tool that alerts you when there is questionable activity on your child’s social media or e-mail account.
 Unlike other monitoring tools, you won’t see everything.
 VISR only alerts you to potentially unsafe activity and not every little detail.
 Your kids won’t feel so much like you’re stalking them, and you won’t be overwhelmed with too much information.

 Qustodio is a parental control solution for computers and mobile devices.
-Full protection is available for PC’s, Mac’s as well as Android devices, with limited controls (web filtering) for iOS devices.
-I gave it a test run and found it to be a solid product and good option if you are looking for ways to protect your family online.
+Qustodio works on Windows, Mac OS X, Android, iOS, Kindle and Nook.
+I gave it a test run and found it to be a solid product and a good option if you are looking for ways to protect your family online.